For National Emergency Preparedness Month this September, the City of Hutto will share critical information with the Hutto community.

 Have a plan to communicate and meet during an emergency.
 Make sure all members of your family are aware of the plan and practice it.
-Consider what emergencies could happen where you live, such as floods, tornadoes, hard freezes, home fires, or even man-made incidents.
+Consider what emergencies could happen where you live, such as floods, tornados, hard freezes, or even man-made incidents.
 What is your plan if you aren't together when disaster strikes?
 How will you let loved ones know you are safe?
 Make sure everyone in your home knows exactly how you’ll contact one another, and how you'll reconnect if separated.
 Establish a family meeting place that’s familiar and easy to find.
-Be sure to keep everyone's abilities in mind.
-For more helpful info, visit https://www.ready.gov/plan.

 Week Two: Build a Kit

-Pack essential items in an easy-to-carry container, including water (a gallon per person, per day, for everyone in your family for at least three days); non-perishable food; flashlights and batteries; personal hygiene items; copies of important documents; basic first aid items, extra cash; pet leashes and food; and any medical supplies.
+Pack essential items in an easy-to-carry container, including a gallon of water per person per day for everyone in your family for at least three days; non-perishable food; flashlights and batteries; personal hygiene items; copies of important documents; extra cash; and any medical supplies.

 Week Three: Know Your Neighbors